The Real Story Out On The Frontier

 Does this mean that Occidental Petroleum and its energy sector counterparts will also be forced to wait along with frontier markets for the spoils of economic growth to trickle down?
 Or is something else at work here?

 What could possibly be driving this strong relationship between FM and XLE?
-A leading driver is the fact that stocks from the country of Kuwait are by far the largest component of the FM at nearly 22%, or just under one quarter, of the index.
+A leading driver is the fact that stocks from the country of Kuwait are by far the largest component of FM at nearly 22%, or just under one quarter, of the index.
 Nigeria (NYSEARCA:NGE) is also a major player in the index at roughly 5% of the strategy.
 And what is true about both of these countries is that their economies are heavily driven by what takes place in the oil market.

 The Straight Story For FM

 So what is actually happening with frontier markets in 2016?
 Their supposed trailing year to date performance has nothing to do with any latest sign of upheaval reordering financial markets or the bounds of investor risk tolerance.
 Instead, it has everything to do with the fact that frontier markets are behaving like the typical energy stock as they always have.
 Has their price performance suffered in recent weeks since the U.S. elections thanks in large part to the surge in the U.S. dollar (NYSEARCA:UUP)?

 Absolutely, but this is simply a byproduct of currency risk when it comes to international investing, not a reflection of investor behavior about their risk tolerances toward frontier markets.
 After all, if frontier markets were trailing due of the bounds of investor risk tolerance being reached, an index component like Pakistan (NYSEARCA:PAK) would not be screaming higher as it has in recent weeks.

-All of this highlights an important point worth revisiting once again when it comes to gathering information for investment decision making.
+All of this highlights an important point worth revisiting once again when it comes to gathering information for investment decision-making.
 While stories that you read or hear may make very good sense on the surface, they may not actually be supported by the true underlying reality.
 Always be certain to do your own homework and draw your own conclusions, for taking these additional steps may help discover opportunity.

 For example, the fact that FM has supposedly trailed its country segment counterparts can be largely ignored, with the focus instead on the fact that the XLE has recently surged ahead of the FM thanks in large part to a dramatic surge in the U.S. dollar that may or may not prove sustainable.

-Thus, while I have no position in FM since I am currently expressing my interest in oil related opportunities through different portfolio holdings, a regression to the mean opportunity may now be presenting itself in FM relative to the XLE that selected investors may wish to capitalize upon.
+Thus, while I have no position in FM since I am currently expressing my interest in oil-related opportunities through different portfolio holdings, a regression to the mean opportunity may now be presenting itself in FM relative to the XLE that selected investors may wish to capitalize upon.

 Special Offer Ends This Saturday: The Universal is my premium service on Seeking Alpha.
 With the start of the New Year this Sunday, the rates for new subscribers to The Universal will be going up to $49 per month or $399 per year.
 But for those that are members prior to the start of the New Year, they will lock in their currently lower rate.
 As a result, if you join The Universal between now and the end of Saturday night, you can lock in the currently lower 2016 rates of $39 per month or $299 per year for as long as you remain a member into the future.